appsquickly/XcodeEditor/README.md

 ### Adding a Xib File

-This time, we'll use a convenience method on xcode_Group to specify the targets at the same time:
+This time, we'll use a convenience method on XCGroup to specify the targets at the same time:

 ```objective-c
 XCXibDefinition* xibDefinition = [[XCXibDefinition alloc] initWithName:@"MyXibFile" content:@"<xibXml>"];